 One of the first things I was taught, upon entering the meditation center in Burma, is that there are two ways to find liberation.
-The first, and the most difficult, was liberation through world relationships.
-The classical Buddhist texts refer to this approach as "The Way of the Bodhisattva."
-In contemporary, trans-religious terms this essentially means that by engaging in relationships we discover ourselves.
-Its more elevated meaning: serving the freedom of others one frees oneself.
+The first, and the most difficult, was liberation through world relationships, often referred to in classical Buddhist texts as The Way of the Bodhisattva.
+In contemporary, transreligious terms, this essentially means that by engaging in relationships, we discover ourselves.
+Its more elevated meaning is that by serving the freedom of others, one frees oneself.

-This style, which is the cornerstone of the "Liberation through Living" model of spiritual awakening, rests upon the idea that wisdom-the liberating blend of intuitive discernment, creative compassion, and basic goodness-counters the habit of self-centered fixation.
-And self-centered fixation is the root cause of greed, fear, anger and all other forms of suffering.
+This style, which is the cornerstone of the Liberation through Living model of spiritual awakening, rests upon the idea that wisdom-the liberating blend of intuitive discernment, creative compassion, and basic goodness-counters the habit of self-centered fixation.
+And self-centered fixation is the root cause of greed, fear, anger, and all other forms of suffering.